futureshape/london-film-photography/_venues/bayeux.md

 ---

-Bayeux, one of the UK's leading film processing labs, has been serving professional photographers with accurate colour and B&W film processing and printing for more than a decade.
+Bayeux is one of the UK’s leading professional labs, offering on‑site dip & dunk processing (C‑41 colour negative, E6 transparency, B&W) with no mechanical contact to the emulsion, rapid 2–3 hour turnaround (same‑day collection for negatives processed through the day), ISO push/pull at no extra charge, and a full range of scanning (CCD, drum, flatbed) and traditional / digital printing services.